 A perfect example is the brilliant Stath Lets Flats and the hilarious AF sibling duo Stath (Jamie Demetriou) and Sophie (Natasia Demetriou).
 These not-so-clever humans scrape through life blissfully unawares of how thick and fumbly they actually are.
 It’s an admirable formula, albeit a fictional one.

 Thankfully, I’m not quite at that level of absurd silliness, though I have certainly known people who literally could have been modelled off them.
 Dimness thrivers.
-That show is too funny and too familiar.

 I happened to be one of those kids who didn’t quite get things as quickly as my peers.
 It might be argued it’s a disadvantage to not comprehend life as rapidly as others and each year I wished every birthday wish away hoping I would be gifted with better smarts, better math skills and an upgrade in running.
 Everything I feared and was slow at.